nanaabat/su-camp-front-end/README.md

 # hacklab-iot-webcli

-> A simple Dashboard to view temperature/humidity data from an mqtt broker
+> A simple Dashboard to view houses

 ## Build Setup